In Danish

 GnRH-Gonadotropinreleasing hormone.
 GnRH causes release of FSH and LH in the pituitary gland.

-Prolactine is formed in the pituitarygland and is in interplay with the breasts and the ovaries.
-Prolactine causes growth of the mammary gland during pregnancy and stimulate the milk production after child birth.
+Prolactine is formed in the pituitary gland and is in interplay with the breasts and the ovaries.
+Prolactine causes growth of the mammary gland during pregnancy and stimulates the milk production after child birth.
 A too high level of prolactine can restrain the ovulation.

 Estradiol is formed in the ovaries.
 During a menstrual cycle estradiol causes growth of the endometrium in uterus.
 A high level of estradiol in the middle of the cycle results in an increase of LH, which leads to ovulation.

-Progesterone.
 During the menstruation progesterone together with estradiol prepare the endometrium in uterus to receive the fertilized eggs.
-During a pregnancy progesterone restrains the contractions of the uterus.
+During a pregnancy, progesterone restrains the contractions of the uterus.

 Androgens are formed in the ovaries and stimulate growth of the hair and the sexual instinct.
 An overproduction of androgens restrains ovulation.